2022 Serbian constitutional referendum: Aftermath

 The V-Dem Institute, an independent research institute, concluded the previous year that Serbia could be categorised as an electoral autocracy.
 The institute had also concluded that its standards of judiciary and electoral integrity had declined in the past ten years.
 Analysts had concluded during the aftermath that "the results of the referendum show that there is a potential for change, but also a potential bait for the opposition", and that "the government interpreted the results more as their victory and less as a referendum solution to judiciary issues".
-Some had also stated that "the results of the referendum suits both the government and the opposition", and that the "record low turnout raised the question of the legitimacy of constitutional changes".
+Some had also said that "the results of the referendum suits both the government and the opposition", and that the "record low turnout raised the question of the legitimacy of constitutional changes".
 The National Assembly adopted the constitutional changes on 9 February.
 In the general elections, which were held in April 2022, Vučić won a majority of votes in the presidential election, while his Serbian Progressive Party lost its parliamentary majority.
 Non-governmental organisations had reported that electoral irregularities had also occurred during the election day.

 Reactions

-Prime minister Brnabić congratulated citizens and added that "for the first time in recent history, Serbia will get an independent judiciary".
+Prime Minister Brnabić congratulated citizens and added that "for the first time in recent history, Serbia will get an independent judiciary".
 European Union representatives had welcomed the changes.
-Olivér Várhelyi stated that "the voters in Serbia supported the change of the constitution to strengthen the independence of the judiciary".
+Olivér Várhelyi said that "the voters in Serbia supported the change of the constitution to strengthen the independence of the judiciary".
 On 25 January, Brnabić met with EU representatives to discuss about the continuation of judiciary reforms.